 There is potential for contamination of surface water by the proposed Project due to stormwater runoff.
 Runoff that has come into contact with waste will be handled as leachate and segregated to ensure it is handled and disposed of properly.
+Leachate is collected in engineered lined ponds and shipped to water injection wells.
+The water injection wells are permitted by the BC Oil and Gas Commission (OGC) and the BC MoE for disposal of non-hazardous waste.

 There are berms around the outside landfill boundary to stop the run-on of clean surface water and limit potential contamination.
 Ditching around the inside of the landfill boundary collects surface water within the footprint and directs the water to an engineered surface water pond.
 Surface water from the pond is tested for criteria laid out in the BC HWR prior to discharge to ensure contaminants are not released to the environment.
 Surface water quantity is not expected to be a concern as no changes to surface water quantity have been observed at the existing landfill.
 Construction and operation may introduce groundwater contamination.
-Groundwater contamination may affect downstream surface water, aquatic habitat or drinking water through migration of leachate through the soil to groundwater or aquifers.
+Groundwater contamination may affect downstream surface water, aquatic habitat or drinking water through migration of leachate through the soil to groundwater or aguifers.
 The landfill liner system is designed to prevent contamination of groundwater.
 Silverberry is built to Secure Landfill specifications as laid out in the BC HWR.
 The composite primary liner system is a 1.5 mm thick HDPE primary liner with a 0.6 m thick Compacted Clay Liner (CCL) immediately below the HDPE.
 This is underlain by a leak detection system and a secondary 0.6 m thick CCL.
 Liner materials may vary from each cell development noting that design requirements of the HWR will be met.
 Information from previous site investigations and data collection efforts (i.e., annual groundwater monitoring program) will be completed on a scheduled basis to ensure the groundwater is not being contaminated.